nohren/phyla2vec/readme.md

 ### Data fetching magic for redbiom:

-1. look for suitable samples by context they were created with.
-Check sample count and use that primer.
-For instance Deblur_2021.09-Illumina-16S-V4-150nt-ac8c0b has 253301 and Deblur_2021.09-Illumina-16S-V3-150nt-ac8c0b has 1385 samples across all studies.
-The the intersection of qiita study 10317 (AGP) with these ctx will yield less samples.
+1. look for suitable samples by the context they were created i.e Deblur._16S._.\*150nt.
+Check sample count and primer.
+If all looks good use that context.

-Deblur_2021.09-Illumina-16S-V3-150nt-ac8c0b does not have AGP data.

 ```bash
 # Show Deblur 16S contexts trimmed to 150nt; this is for V4, can change for other primers